jkindrix/grab2md/README.md

 - `--cookie-path PATH`: Path to browser cookies database file (helps with Windows/WSL)
 - `--cookie-json PATH`: Path to JSON file with exported cookies (from browser developer tools)
 - `--local`: Force treating sources as local files even if they look like URLs
+- `--enhanced-headers/--basic-headers`: Use enhanced headers with User-Agent identification and compression support (default: enhanced)
+- `--user-agent-contact EMAIL_OR_URL`: Contact email or URL to include in User-Agent header for crawler identification
+- `--simulate-browser`: Use browser-like headers instead of identifying as html2md crawler

 ### Batch Command Options